 And there’s a hand, my trusty fiere,Auld Lang Syne

 And we’ll tak a cup o’ kindness yet

 For auld lang syne!

 Perhaps there was no fear at all.
-In the last few moments of her life, maybe the common, practical things the 17 year-old had taken to the cave — the crocodile leather handbag, the green felt hat, the powder puff and manicure set — had already been discharged as trite, superfluous objects already buried in the deep black seam of forbidden desires and failed Christmas wishes.
+In the last few moments of Marjorie’s life, maybe the common, practical things the 17 year-old had taken to the cave — the crocodile leather handbag, the green felt hat, the powder puff and manicure set — had already been discharged as trite, superfluous objects buried in the deep black seam of forbidden desires and failed Christmas wishes.
 These were things you could shove in boxes and pack away.
 Fragments of a life whose rules they were no longer bound by.
 What ‘things’ did she really need?
 Stripped of a reason to live, only misery could ever remain.
-Not even Nat Shilkret and his Orchestra were going to be able to be fix things this time.
+Not even Nat Shilkret and his Ragtime Orchestra were going to be able to be fix things this time around.